 Skaha Lake Ultra Swim Rules & Regulations

-4. The use of a swim buddy device is encouraged but not mandatory.
-Other flotation devices are not allowed unless specifically approved by the Race Director.
+- The use of a swim buddy device is encouraged but not mandatory.
+Other floatation devices are not allowed unless specifically approved by the Race Director.

-6. It is mandatory that each athlete be accompanied by one swim escort, on a non- motorized escort craft.
+- It is mandatory that each athlete be accompanied by one swim escort, on a non- motorized escort craft.
 The craft must be capable of supporting two people in the event of an emergency.
-SUP are permitted.

-7. Paddlers must have the following equipment: 2 PFDs (one for yourself and an extra one for your swimmer), two paddles, a bailing device and a tow rope if these are applicable to your craft, and a whistle, applicable to everyone.
+- Paddlers must have the following equipment: 2 PFDs (one for yourself and an extra one for your swimmer), two paddles, a bailing device, a tow rope, and a whistle.
 You must have a cell phone (use a plastic zip lock bag for protection).

-9. No drafting off another athlete or escort craft is allowed.
+- No drafting off of another athlete or escort craft is allowed.

-12. In an emergency, any escort needing assistance should wave their numbered paddle overhead and blow their whistle as a signal for help.
+- In an emergency, any escort needing assistance should wave their paddle overhead and blow their whistle as a signal for help.

-15. There will be a time cut-off at 8 KM (Ponderosa Point) which must be reached within 4 hours 25 minutes.
-If your swimmer has not reached Ponderosa Point within the cut-off time, a support motor boat will pick them up and take them to the finish.
+- There will be a time cut-off at 8 KM (Ponderosa Point) which must be reached within 4 hours 25 minutes.
+If your swimmer has not reached Ponderosa Point within the cut off time, a support motor boat will pick them up and take them to the finish.
 Overall finish cut-off to have an official time will be 6 hours 30 minutes.
-The paddler will continue to paddle to the finish to check in with race officials after your swimmer has been removed from the course.
+The paddler will continue to paddle to the finish once your swimmer has been removed from the course.

-16. Event officials reserve the right to alter the cut-off time for the swim if water and/or weather conditions warrant such an alteration.
+- Event officials reserve the right to alter the cutoff time for the swim if water and/or weather conditions warrant such an alteration.